top of page

 Recent & Ongoing Research

 As a Research Associate for the Utah Remote Sensing Applications Lab my research focuses on lidar remote sensing and geospatial modeling related to wildland firefighter safety.
-As a skilled geospatial analyst with expertise in R and Python, I excel at manipulating, analyzing, and visualizing spatial data using R (terra, sf, leaflet, shiny) and python (arcpy, pandas).
-I am adept at collecting and processing data from diverse sources (e.g. handheld lidar, USGS 3DEP lidar, NAIP imagery, landfire products) and at applying advanced spatial and statistical analytics techniques to uncover meaningful patterns.
+As a skilled geospatial analyst with expertise in R and Python, I excel at organizing, analyzing, and visualizing spatial data using R (terra, sf, leaflet, shiny) and python (arcpy, pandas).
+I am adept at collecting and processing data from diverse sources (e.g. imaging spectrometers, handheld lidar, USGS 3DEP lidar, NAIP, landfire) and at applying advanced spatial and statistical analytics techniques to uncover meaningful patterns.

-Recent projects include modeling visibility across diverse landscapes, developing an ArcGIS Toolbox with geoprocessing tools for improving wildland firefighter safety, and estimating biomass using airborne and handheld lidar in piñyon-juniper woodlands.
+Recent projects include supporting real-time spectroscopy product dissemination, modeling fire temperature from imaging spectrometer data, modeling visibility at landscape scales, developing an ArcGIS Toolbox with geoprocessing tools for improving wildland firefighter safety, and estimating biomass using airborne and handheld lidar in piñyon-juniper woodlands.

 Modeling Visibility

-Currently, I am using machine learning techniques and airborne lidar to model visibility across diverse landscapes in the contiguous United States.
+Based on machine learning techniques and airborne lidar, we introduced an R package to model visibility across diverse landscapes in the contiguous United States.
 This study introduced a novel method for spatially-exhaustive visibility mapping using airborne lidar and random forests that only requires a sparse sample of computationally expensive viewsheds.

 The paper, published in the International Journal of Geographical Information Science, can be found here.
-The ongoing work, focused on adding directionality, can be previewed via the R package developed to support this work, available on my github page.
+The R package developed to support this work is available on my github page.

 Firefighter Safety Toolbox